HackerFoo/peg/README.md

     [1 2 3 +] popr --> [1] 5

-Peg is flat, in that any expression can be divided on whitespace (except inside a literal), the pieces evaluated independently, and when the results are concatenated, evaluate to an equivalent expression to the original expression.
+Peg is flat, in that any expression can be divided on white space (except inside a literal), the pieces evaluated independently, and when the results are concatenated, evaluate to an equivalent expression to the original expression.

 Example: